lakkatv/lakka-website/partials/step-5-odroidxu3.md

 Follow the following steps:

-1. Put the SD card in the Odroid-XU3/4
+1. Put the SD card or the eMMC in the Odroid-XU3/4
+2. Set [boot mode](http://odroid.com/dokuwiki/doku.php?id=en:xu3_bootmode_configuration), depending on you are using an SD card or an eMMC
-2. Put an HDMI wire between your Odroid and your TV
+3. Put an HDMI wire between your Odroid and your TV
-3. Light your TV screen
+4. Light your TV screen
-4. Plug an ethernet wire (optional)
+5. Plug an ethernet wire (optional)
-5. Plug one of the supported joypads in one of the 4 Odroid USB ports
+6. Plug one of the supported joypads in one of the 4 Odroid USB ports
-6. Plug the power supply of the Odroid-XU3/4
+7. Plug the power supply of the Odroid-XU3/4

 You should see our splash screen: